harpur/PlayData/GenomeChecks/README.md

 I thought I'd check the whole genome to see if this was a general problem.
 I blasted Apis mellifera genome (NCBI) against the Jamaican bat.
 Many more honey bee genes show up.
-Most are in single scaffolds (eg. Vg below)
+Most are in single scaffolds (eg. Vg below).